(Also referred to as living roofs; eco roofs; ecotecture; roofscapes.)

 Amenity however doses not have to be designed into a green roof.
 The very conversion of a roof from built elements to natural elements generates its own amenity.
 Studies have shown that people have a strong affinity for places and views which contain natural elements.
 Such views have also been shown to reduce feelings of stress and allow relaxation, improving overall wellbeing.
 The ability of green roofs to introduce ‘natural’ elements into our cities, intrinsically improves its amenity.

 Venues for people to participate in either active or passive recreation are vital to the function of a healthy community.
 Green roofs provide the basis to create new recreational opportunities on sites currently under-utilised.
-Many businesses are realising the benefit that creating an outdoor space where its employees or customers can socialise and relax.
+Many small businesses are realising the benefit that creating an outdoor space where its employees or customers can socialise and relax.
 This is becoming common many restaurants and bars, with roof gardens a common incentive for attracting customers.

 Other sites, such as residential apartment blocks, have seen the potential of green roofs to combine active recreation infrastructure such as pools and tennis courts in a natural and pleasing setting.
 Some venues have opted for green roofs which allow the provision of recreational facilities but also utilise space, an example of this is the Docklands stadium in Melbourne, which has its playing surface located on top of an underground car park.
 Other gardens provide a venue for community groups to participate in recreation pursuits such as vegetable growing or gardening.